 The Policy sets out how Burlingtons Legal LLP stores and uses the personal data which it collects from individuals in whatever capacity and by whatever means.
 For information specifically relating to the operation of the Burlingtons website www.burlingtonslegal.com ("Site") please see the section entitled Cookies below.

 This Policy and any other document(s) referred to in it, sets out how we will treat your personal information, and is intended to help you understand how we deal with any personal information we may obtain from you and how you may access, alter, rectify and / or remove it.
 Under data protection legislation we, Burlingtons Legal LLP, are the Data Controller and our address is 5 Stratford Place, London, W1C 1AX.
-We are registered with the Information Commissioner’s Office as a fee payer with registration number Z2620628.
+We are registered with the Information Commissioner’s Office with registration number Z2620628.

 It is important that the personal data we hold about you is accurate and current.
 Please advise us if your personal information changes during your relationship with us.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way or improperly altered or disclosed.
 In addition, we only authorise access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.

 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.